Shilha language: Literature

+Modern Tashelhit literature has been developing since the end of the 20th century.

 Research

 The first attempt at a grammatical description of Shilha is the work of the German linguist Hans Stumme (1864–1936), who in 1899 published his Handbuch des Schilḥischen von Tazerwalt.
 Stumme's grammar remained the richest source of grammatical information on Shilha for half a century.
 A problem with the work is its use of an over-elaborate, phonetic transcription which, while designed to be precise, generally fails to provide a transparent representation of spoken forms.
 Stumme also published a collection of Shilha fairy tales (1895, re-edited in Stroomer 2002).

 The next author to grapple with Shilha is Saïd Cid Kaoui (Saʿīd al-Sidqāwī, 1859-1910), a native speaker of Kabyle from Algeria.
 Having published a dictionary of Tuareg (1894), he then turned his attention to the Berber languages of Morocco.
 His Dictionnaire français-tachelh’it et tamazir’t (1907) contains extensive vocabularies in both Shilha and Central Atlas Tamazight, in addition to some 20 pages of useful phrases.
 The work seems to have been put together in some haste and must be consulted with caution.

 On the eve of the First World War there appeared a small, practical booklet composed by Captain (later Colonel) Léopold Justinard (1878–1959), entitled Manuel de berbère marocain (dialecte chleuh).
 It contains a short grammatical sketch, a collection of stories, poems and songs, and some interesting dialogues, all with translations.
 The work was written while the author was overseeing military operations in the region of Fès, shortly after the imposition of the French protectorate (1912).
 Justinard also wrote several works on the history of the Souss.